Netflix-Skunkworks/UnrealValidationFramework/README.md

 2. Right Click The .uproject and select **Generate Visual Studio project files**

-3. Once the solution is generated open the solution and compile the project.
+3. Once the solution is generated, open the solution and compile the project.

-4. Once compiled open the unreal project in unreal and from the plugins menu ensure that the plugin is loaded.
+4. Once compiled, open the unreal project in unreal and from the plugins menu ensure that the plugin is loaded.

 ## 3. Quick Start
 **TODO INSERT LINK TO QUICKSTART VIDEO/S**